dvaumoron/foresee/README.md

-# foresee
+# Foresee

-Language with a macro system and type inference
+Language with a macro system and type inference (compilation output Go code).